guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 #### 3.1 Manual Evaluation

-The manual evaluation contains two parts: the generation available rate, the comparison of the two generation results.
-The available rate is to determine whether the generated text is available.
-We use human annotation to compute:
+The manual evaluation is the generation available rate.
+The available rate is to determine whether the generated text is available for display online.
+We do human annotation for each data and then we compute:

-$$ Rate = N_{good} / N_{total} $$
+$$ AvailableRate = N_{good} / N_{total} $$

 where $N_{good}$ is the available generated text number and $N_{total}$ is the total texts that are human annotated.